Each of our publications aims to educate policymakers and the public about freedom and good government.

 Checks, Balances, and Emergencies.
 This paper describes the emergency management acts of various states, which typically redistribute legislative and regulatory powers to state chief executives in the event of emergencies.
 The paper argues that EMAs need procedural reforms in order to ensure accountability, preserve constitutional norms, and foster better decision-making.

-• A Prosecutor’s Memoirs: Why Cops Should Be Chasing the Bad Guys, Not the Big Bucks.
+Why Cops Should Be Chasing the Bad Guys, Not the Big Bucks.
+A former prosecutor explains how civil forfeiture undermines America’s criminal justice system.

 The publications described above are a selection of our work, not a comprehensive list.